substationHQ/substation-diy/README.md

 setting up a github account for two-way sync and storing release candidates.

 Misc details:
-  - Tools are a little ard to find, but look below the file list to the left.
+  - Tools are a little hard to find, but look below the file list to the left.
 The "Tools ^" button is your friend.
 You'll find the server logs, debugger, and more
   - The << rewind button to the left of Tools will help you get back to a previous state if something goes wrong — literally browse through git commits